| Course | | |

 –

-Prerequisites: Course provides 2 contact hours for NYS Licensed Marriage and Family Therapists and Licensed Mental Health Counselors.
-Course provides 2 hours of continuing education credits for NYS Licensed Clinical and Master Social Workers.
+Additional Info: Course provides 6 contact hours for NYS Licensed Marriage and Family Therapists and Licensed Mental Health Counselors.
+Course provides 6 hours of continuing education credits for NYS Licensed Clinical and Master Social Workers.

 |